Treszyk/holyfract/README.md

 # Overview

-holyfract implements a simple iterative Mandelbrot fractal visualizer.
+HolyFract implements a simple iterative Mandelbrot fractal visualizer.
 Rendering is performed directly to a device context (**CDC** in **TempleOS**) using per-pixel iteration counts to determine the pixel color.

 # Features